saikotek/docs/pages/network/vrack_services/global/guide.en-gb.md

 ### Subnet

 - The subnet address range must conform to RFC 1918.
-- The length of the subnet range is between /16 and /24.
+- The length of the subnet address range is fixed size /24.
 - Modifying the subnet range will cause an interruption of the associated service endpoints (during the reconfiguration period).
 - The valid VLAN ID range is from 2 to 4094.
 The value `null` is allowed (no VLAN / untagged).
 - Each subnet address range must be unique for a given vRack Services.
 Overlaps are detected and discarded when the subnet is created.